yashashree0705/gdg-7-days-of-code/README.md

 ## Top Performers:

 - The leaderboard will highlight participant's cumulative scores.
-- Top 5 participants who demonstrate consistency and problem-solving skills will win recognition or prizes (optional).
+- Top 5 participants who demonstrate consistency and problem-solving skills will win recognition or prizes.